Guns in Magic: the Gathering

 It's reasonable to assume Wizards of the Coast simply would like this segment of the history swept under the rug as it no longer meshes with the style they're employing, but they included Trokin High Guard in The List and printed it (with the original artwork) in recent set boosters.

-The last historical example I’d like to discuss is Goblin Sharpshooter.
-This card’s original art depicts a goblin in a sandbag bunker reminiscent of images you’d see from World War Two with a crank machine gun unloading on something off screen.
+The last historical example I'd like to discuss is Goblin Sharpshooter.
+This card's original art depicts a goblin in a sandbag bunker reminiscent of images you'd see from World War II with a crank machine gun unloading on something off -screen.
 Beyond just the art, however, the mechanical identity of the card is clearly a top-down design depicting someone firing an automatic weapon with it dealing ping damage potentially many times during one turn.

 Unlike some of the shooters before it, this card is very strong and has been reprinted into Commander products and Secret Lairs with modified artwork making the gun appear less realistic.
 The Commander 2013 art exemplifies this with the gun simply dropping a hammer rather than firing a bullet.
 It definitely fits the harmful scamp motif we see from other goblin cards.